NaNhkNaN/trama/README.md

 trama does not sandbox generated programs.
 A program can do anything TypeScript can do: read/write files, run shell commands, make network requests.

-**`create` and `update` execute the generated program.** After generating code, trama runs it once in a temporary directory to validate it works.
+**`create` and `update` execute the generated program.** After generating code, trama runs it once to validate it works.
 If the program makes network requests, calls external APIs, or runs shell commands with side effects, those side effects happen during validation — before you ever run `trama run`.
-The temp directory isolates file-system changes, but external side effects (HTTP requests, database writes, deployments) cannot be rolled back.

 **`agent.ask()` gives the LLM autonomous tool access.** When your program calls `agent.ask()`, the underlying pi-coding-agent may autonomously read files, write files, and run shell commands to fulfill the request.
 This is not a simple text-in/text-out call — the LLM can take multi-step actions within the project directory.